Storm Check is a storm resilient homes trial in South-East Queensland, delivered by Brisbane Sustainability Agency in partnership with NRMA Insurance.

 About the program

-During the Storm Check trial resilience experts from Brisbane Sustainability Agency will conduct assessments for a group of homeowners in South-East Queensland, to identify ways to help make their homes more resilient and understand what motivates homeowners to act on the recommendations of resilience experts.
+During the Storm Check trial, resilience experts from Brisbane Sustainability Agency conducted assessments for a group of homeowners in South-East Queensland, to identify ways to help make their homes more resilient and understand what motivates homeowners to act on the recommendations of resilience experts.

 About storm resilience